dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

 ## Safety

 Please comply with local regulations during the development of your application.
-Please refer to <a href="http://flysafe.dji.com/" target="_blank">http://flysafe.dji.com/</a> for more information.
+Please refer to <a href="http://flysafe.dji.com/" target="_blank">http://flysafe.dji.com/</a> for more information. ***The operator must maintain sole responsibility for the safe operation of the vehicle, including maintaining the ability to take manual control of the vehicle at all times to maintain safety in the event of a malfunction of any aspect of the Onboard SDK modules.***

 ## Next Steps